kaikoh95/Java-API-User-Service/README.md

 API methods are based on the OpenAPI spec provided.

+## Notes

+### 31 May 2021 1210

+- Fixed null issues on fields

+- Updated error handlers with more detailed messages

-## Notes (as of 27 May 2021 0830)
+### 27 May 2021 0830

+- Implemented User REST API Service

 - To add unit tests

-- Fix null issues on fields other than email
+- To fix null issues on fields other than email